+Route of exposure:

-Route of Exposure: Alpha particles, beta particles, gamma rays, and x-rays affect tissue in different ways.
-Alpha particles disrupt more molecules in a shorter distance than gamma rays.
-As radiation moves through the body, it dislodges electrons from atoms, disrupting molecules and depositing energy.
-The energy the radiation deposits in tissue is called the dose or the absorbed dose.
+Ionizing radiation has sufficient energy to affect the atoms in living cells and thereby damage their genetic material (DNA).
+The energy the radiation deposits in tissue is called the dose or the absorbed dose (rad).
 A person can receive an external dose by standing near a gamma or high-energy beta-emitting source.
 A person can receive an internal dose by ingesting or inhaling radioactive material.

 The external exposure stops when the person leaves the area of the source.
 The internal exposure continues until the body flushes the radioactive material naturally, or until it decays.
-When a person inhales or ingests a radionuclide, that radionuclide is distributed to different organs and stays there for days, months or years until it decays or is excreted.
+When a person inhales or ingests a radionuclide, that radionuclide is distributed to different organs and stays there for days, months, or years until it decays or is excreted.
 The radionuclide will deliver a radiation dose over a period of time.
 The dose that a person receives from the time the nuclide enters the body until it is gone is the committed dose.